 Removing the Operational Limitations from a NPPL Microlight Class Rating.

-To remove Limitations 3 and 4 the holder must have completed at least 25 hours of total flying in microlights, at least 10 hours solo flying in microlights.
+To remove Limitations 2 and 3 the holder must have completed at least 25 hours of total flying in microlights, at least 10 hours solo flying in microlights.
 The holder must have completed the navigation training requirements specified in flight Exercise 18 within the twenty four month period immediately prior to applying to have the limitations removed.
-Application to have Limitations 3 and 4 removed must be made in writing on the NPPL Microlight Licence application form through the BMAA Licence Administration Centre at the BMAA office address.
+Application to have Limitations 2 and 3 removed must be made in writing on the NPPL Microlight Licence application form through the BMAA Licence Administration Centre at the BMAA office address.

 A pilot may only fly microlights as Pilot In Command in the UK if they hold valid medical certification.

-The NPPL medical certification can be by a Self-Declaration made on-line on the Civil Aviation Authority web site.
+The NPPL medical certification can be by a Self-Declaration made on-line at the Civil Aviation Authority web site.

 Other accepted medical certification may be available, but applicants should check with their instructor prior to solo flight.

 The BMAA strongly recommends that student pilots obtain their medical declaration at the start of their training to ensure that they will be able to hold such a medical, and do not wait until just before they are ready to fly solo, by which time they must hold a valid medical.